 From ancient Greece to recent medical surveys, cabbage reportedly has many medicinal advantages.
 The Greeks, for one, used it as a laxative and in the treatment of mushroom poisoning.
 The Romans believed it could prevent drunkenness.
 The ancient Egyptians are also believed to have used cooked cabbages to reduce the effect of wine.

-During the World War II, the British used the cooling properties of this vegetable to treat trench foot.
+During World War II, the British used the cooling properties of this vegetable to treat trench foot.
 European folk medicine also used it to treat rheumatism, sore throat, melancholy etc. Recent studies show that it can also reduce pain and hardness during breastfeeding.

 The first time I ate this delicious vegetable it was shared by Ashwini.
 We were in the same department and used to eat together and shared food and recipes.
 This is simple and can be made fast with hardly any supervision.